bf2fc6cc711aee1a0c2a/kas-fleet-manager/.github/pull_request_template.md

 2. Create a new item `N` with the info `X`
 3. Try to edit this item
 4. Check if in the left menu the feature X is not so long present.

+If manual verifications required, please provide an environment where the reviewers can easily validate the changes if possible to speed up the review process.
 -->

 ## Type of change